jerryxh/wp-ecommerce-compare-products/readme.txt

 We love the Compare Products feature that the big e-commerce sites have.
 We have looked at them all and over 12 months have developed what we believe is a product comparison extension for WP e-Commerce that is better than any of them.

-We distribute the plugin in 2 versions - This FREE lite version and an advanced featured Pro Version.
-Today thousands of WP e-Commerce stores owners successfully use the Free lite version to provide the Product Comparison feature we love - to their customers.
+= Mobile Platform App style admin interface =

+Just like the new WordPress v3.8.0 version we believe that you should be able to tweak your WP e-Commerce Compare Products settings 'on the fly' from your mobile or tablet.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Compatibility from WP e-Commerce version 3.8.5 up to and including WP e-Commerce v3.8.13.1
+* App style admin interface.
+* Admin interface is optimized for iOS and Android mobile and tablet platforms.

-= Support =
+= Lite Version Support =

-If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
-PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
-Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just incredibly unfair.

-Once you have the plugin installed and activated please refer to the plugins comprehensive [Online Documentation](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-compare-products/) and guide to setting up the Compare Products plugin on your WP e-Commerce store.If you have questions - agin please post them to the support forum here.
+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
+Pro Version License holders have 'write' access to the a3rev support forum and priority support, not from support staff but from the developers.

 = PRO Version Upgrade =

 * When you install WP e-Commerce Compare Products you will see all the added functionality that the PRO Version offers right there in the admin panel.
 * The plugin is designed so that the upgrade is completely seamless.
 * When you upgrade nothing changes except all the features of Compare Products you see on the lite version are activated.
 * This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.

 = Pro Version Features =